ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 The task of developing a platform for searching for insights in commercial real estate in Moscow from open sources is considered.
 As a result of the work, an MVP was developed for uploading insights from cian.ru, an assessment was made of the difficulties of scaling and automation.

 ### III.
 Key Results
-* Implemented MVP (parser + ml pipline), with the help of which 5+ objects were found, which were marked by experts as underestimated;
+* Implemented MVP (parser + ml pipline), with the help of which as minimum 5 objects were found, which were marked by experts as underestimated;
 * The key difficulty of implementing a recommendation platform is not related to ML - it is impossible to guarantee the security of a transaction without face-to-face verification.